RaiderKnight/RK-More-Rides/README.md

 ### 1- rk_MoreRides  :
 Add the possibility to buy/sell/trade a motorcycle and/or a bike.
+8 motorcycle brands.
+8 bicycle brands.
+Contain 2 scenes.

 ### Module requirements
-None
+At least LifePlay 3.18

 ### How to install
 Download the mod and add it to : ..\LifePlay\Content\Modules